ietf-rats-wg/draft-eat-mt/draft-lundblade-rats-eat-media-type.md

 {: #fig-api-sd artwork-align="center"
    title="Conveying RATS conceptual messages in REST APIs using EAT"}

-This memo defines a media type to be used for Entity Attestation Token (EAT)
+This memo defines media types to be used for Entity Attestation Token (EAT)
 {{EAT}} payloads independently of the RATS Conceptual Message in which they manifest themselves.